icefields/icefields/README.md

 At present, my main focus is developing Power Ampache 2, a comprehensive Android music streaming app designed in the Material You style.
 It integrates with Ampache, Nextcloud Music, and other compatible backends (Ampache API 4 and later).
 This project reflects my dedication to reducing reliance on large corporations and empowering individuals through technology.

+I also enjoy spending time ricing window managers (Hyprland and Awesome), writing Lua, Bash, and Fish scripts, and collaborating on various secondary projects.

 This profile will also host the codebase for my seminars/coding clinics.

 [Follow my Patreon](https://www.patreon.com/Icefields)